Kharkov Trial: Proceedings

-The tribunal heard the case against four defendants, Soviet collaborator, Mikhail Bulanov, 26, and three Germans, Wilhelm Langheld, 52, Reinhard Retzlaff, 36, and Hans Ritz, 24, members of the Wehrmacht, police, and SS forces, respectively.
+The tribunal heard the case against four defendants: Soviet collaborator Mikhail Bulanov, 26, and three Germans, Wilhelm Langheld, 52, Reinhard Retzlaff, 36, and Hans Ritz, 24, members of the Wehrmacht, police, and SS forces, respectively.
 They were charged both under the Soviet and international law, the Moscow Declarations.
-Langheld, Retzlaff, and Ritz were accused in participating in the murders of Soviet citizens, while Bulanov was charged with treason.
+All four were accused of participating in the murders of Soviet citizens, and Bulanov was also charged with treason for collaborating with the Germans.
 Prosecutors, defence counsel, and judges were military.
 A six-person forensic team provided expert testimony and a report concluding that the manner of killings was consistent with shootings and the use of gas.

 All four men pleaded guilty, admitting to the crimes and describing them in detail, including the use of the gas vans, mass shootings, and murder of women and children, encouraged and rewarded by their superiors.
 Langheld admitted to personally killing approximately 100 Soviet citizens.
 Defence counsel's strategy amounted to arguing that the accused were following orders.
 The prosecution acknowledged that the men were indeed acting on superior orders, but rejected this as a sufficient defence, using the decision of the Leipzig War Crimes Trials as a precedent.
 The trial concluded on 18 December 1943 with guilty verdicts and death sentences.